Austin-Daigle/Process-Scheduling-Algorithms/README.md

 ### Instructions for jGRASP:
-load both Process.java and ProcessScheduling.java into jGRASP, then in the "Build" Ribbon
+load both Process.java and ProcessScheduling.java into jGRASP, then in the "Build" Ribbon and check the box that says "run arguments."